pbeukema/LabHacks/readme.md

 * For better or worse, you probably want a website at this stage of human evolution, where you can link to free pdfs of your manuscripts, reference code, publish datasets, point people to X project, etc. The fastest (<1 hr), simplest (4 steps), and most elegant way I have come across is through [github pages](https://pages.github.com) using [jekyll themes](http://jekyllthemes.org).
 The following steps walk you through hosting your new website on your github account, which you will create in step 1 if you don't already have one.
 N.B.
 You do not need to install anything locally on your machine (and it is likely preferable not to) regardless if you are using Linux, OSX or Windows.
 The following steps are sufficient.
     1. Sign up for [github](https://github.com) if you do not have an account.
     2. [Fork](https://help.github.com/articles/fork-a-repo/) a jekyll repository to get an academic template on your account (e.g. fork this [repo](https://github.com/alshedivat/al-folio) and your site will look like [this](https://pbeukema.github.io)).
-    3. Rename the repository you just forked to [username].github.io. [username] is your username from step 1.
+    3. Rename the repository you just forked to (go to settings in upper right) [username].github.io. [username] is your username from step 1.
     4. Edit the data in the pages directory and config.yml files to suit your needs.
     * Go to your website (which will live at https://[username].github.io).